oneapi-src/oneVPL-cpu/doc/developer-reference/VPL_sync.rst

    }
    MFXVideoCORE_SyncOperation(session,sp_e,INFINITE);

-The SDK simplifies the requirement for asynchronous pipeline synchronization.
 The application only needs to synchronize after the last SDK function.
-Explicit synchronization of intermediate results is not required and in fact can slow performance.
+Synchronizing after each operation is not required and can slow performance.

-The SDK tracks the dynamic pipeline construction and verifies dependency on input and output parameters to ensure the execution order of the pipeline function.
-In Example 6, the SDK will ensure MFXVideoENCODE_EncodeFrameAsync does not begin its operation until MFXVideoDECODE_DecodeFrameAsync or MFXVideoVPP_RunFrameVPPAsync has finished.
+Any frame input must be synchronized before starting a pipeline.

+Asynchronous pipelines can only be constructed from SDK operations.
+If a pipeline includes non-SDK components the operation delivering the data to the non-SDK component must be synchronized to ensure that results handed to the non-SDK operation are complete.

 During the execution of an asynchronous pipeline, the application must consider the input data in use and must not change it until the execution has completed.